414owen/Nutmeg-Core/README.md

 ### Style:

-As seen above, styles can be applied directly using the object literals.
+As seen above, styles can be applied directly using object literals.
 For a
 better system, involving dependencies, pseudo-elements and all sorts of fun, we
 create a style object.
 This structure, on its own, does nothing.
 We would apply
 it with the `.style` modifier, for example `div.style(styles.bordered)('Hello